PeterJanssen/Skinet/README.md

 - A Stripe account with the WebhookSecret, key and secret placed in appsettings.json

+- A Google Cloud Platform account with the OAuth 2.0 Client ID placed in appsettings.json

 - A server certification and key (self signed or by a CA) and placed in client/ssl

 - Postman or any equivalent, API contains SwaggerUI at `https://localhost:5001/swagger/index.html`